 Companies include direct producers of clean energy along with clean energy technology and equipment companies.
 First Solar is the most highly weighted, with Solar Edge Technologies and Vestas Wind Systems among the top ten holdings.

-vaneck global clean energy etf clne overview
+clne vaneck global clean energy etf chart 2024

-CLNE Total Return per Annum Since Inception.
+CLNE Total Return per Annum Since Inception

-clne total return per annum since inception
+clne total return per annum since inception 2024

 Source: VanEck Website